 You can run any commands as shown below.

-Learn advanced hacking.
-Subscribe to our magazine now
+Wanna learn Real Time hacking.
+Subscribe to our magazine now.